ISoumyadeepLaha/Digital-Marketing-Home-page-proj04/readme.md

 - Learned more about CSS flexbox and its properties and values.
 - Learned about the span tag and how to give a specific CSS property to any html element using Span tag.

+## Time to complete the project

+It took me 40 mins to complete.

 ## Screen Shorts of the project

 ![Screen](./assets/Screen.jpg)